chrisb86/rmbackup/README.md

 		#
 		15 */1 * * * /home/rmbackup/bin/rmbackup.sh --backup-files
 		0 1 * * * /home/rmbackup/bin/rmbackup.sh --backup-mysql
+		0 2 * * * /home/rmbackup/bin/rmbackup.sh --cleanup

 File backups will now be taken hourly.
 The backup of the MySQL databases will be backed up every night at one o'clock (when there's probably lower traffic on the host).
+AT to o'clock we will cleanup the old backups.

 ## Setting up MySQL backups